ODAWARA ART FOUNDATION

 Lecture and moon viewing by Hitoshi Yamanaka

-Venue: Enoura Observatory, Kanagawa
+Venue: Enoura Observatory

 Lecture and stargazing by Naohiro Takanashi

-Venue: Enoura Observatory, Kanagawa
+Venue: Enoura Observatory

 Sound performance by Christian Marclay: Found in Odawara

-Venue: Enoura Observatory, Kanagawa
+Venue: Enoura Observatory

 Lecture on castles by Yoshihiro Senda (Castle archaeologist)

-Venue: Minaka Convention Hall, Kanagawa
+Venue: Minaka Odawara Convention Hall, Kanagawa

 2022